-A person has the intent to permanently deprive the owner of property whenever the thief does not intend to return the property, intends to keep it for an extended amount of time, or disposes of the property so it's unlikely to be found by the owner.
-Usually, the prosecution can rely on the circumstances of the theft to show that the defendant intended to permanently deprive the owner of property.
+Permanent deprivation.
+A person has the intent to permanently deprive the owner of property whenever the thief doesn't intend to return the property, intends to keep it for an extended amount of time, or disposes of the property so it's unlikely to be found by the owner.
+Usually, the prosecution can rely on the circumstances of the theft to show that the defendant intended to permanently deprive the owner of the property.
 For example, a person who forces entry into a car and drives away without the owner's permission almost certainly intends to deprive the owner of the property.
 So does a person who steals a running vehicle from a garage and hides it in a shed 500 miles away.
 (Ky.
 Rev. Stat. §§ 514.010, 514.030 (2020).)

 Like most states, Kentucky punishes most thefts based on the value of the property stolen.
 The more valuable the stolen property, the more severely the theft is punished.
 Receiving stolen property and altering a VIN carry the same penalties.

-A person commits the crime of joyriding, called unauthorized use of an automobile in Kentucky, by operating or using a vehicle without the permission of the car's owner or operator.
-(Ky.
-Rev. Stat.
-Ann. § 514.100.)
-The difference between joyriding and car theft is that in joyriding, the defendant does not intend to keep the vehicle.
-For example, a teenager who takes a school bus for a spin around town without permission of the bus driver or the school board, but then returns the bus to the school, has committed the crime of joyriding.
-For more information on this crime, see What is the Difference Between Joyriding and Stealing a Car?
+A person commits the crime of joyriding—called unauthorized use of an automobile in Kentucky—by operating or using a vehicle without the permission of the car's owner or operator.
+Joyriding differs from vehicle theft in its intent: Joyriding involves a temporary taking, while theft involves a permanent taking.
+For example, a teenager takes a school bus for a spin around town without the permission of the bus driver (or the school board).
+Even though he returns the bus without any damage, the teen has committed a joyriding offense.

 Some states specifically include failing to return a rental car in the definition of theft.
 Kentucky does not, but Kentucky's theft law is broad enough that it likely covers the failure to return a rental car.
 As soon as a person keeps a rental car after the expiration of the rental period and with the intent not to return it, the person has committed theft.

-In Kentucky and elsewhere, there exist two primary defenses to motor vehicle theft.
-The first defense is that the defendant had (or believed that he or she had) the owner's permission or consent to use the vehicle.
-Note that even if a person sometimes has permission to use a vehicle, the issue is whether the person had permission on this particular occasion.
+In Kentucky and elsewhere, defendants often raise two primary defenses to motor vehicle theft.
+The first defense is that the defendant had (or believed to have) the owner's permission or consent to use the vehicle.
+Note that, even if a person sometimes has permission to use a vehicle, the issue is whether the person had permission on this particular occasion.
 The second possible defense is that the defendant did not intend to permanently deprive the owner of the vehicle, in which case the crime would be joyriding, not motor vehicle theft.